idrisaltamimi/react-lazy-img-component/readme.md

 ## Usage

+- You will need twi images original image and small image as a placeholder.
+For better performance the small image should be less than 4kb
-Import the component and use it in your React application like this:
+- Import the component and use it in your React application like this:

 ```jsx
 import React from "react"